Orthodontic Services and Types of Braces for Teens

 - Have permanent incisors and first molars that are fully erupted (not impacted)

-- The trays must be worn 20-22 hours a day.
-If a patient is not mature enough for this responsibility, the treatment will be ineffective.
+- The trays must be worn up 20-22 hours a day.
+If a patient is not mature enough for this responsibility, treatment will be ineffective.

 - The aligners may infrequently become misplaced or lost.
 Parents know how easily their children can lose or misplace things.
-For this reason, those teens who are more responsible make for the best Invisalign patients.
+For this reason, those who are responsible make for the best Invisalign® teen patients.

 - The trays may cause a slight lisp the first week or two for some patients during the initial adjustment period.